Financially reviewed by Patrick Flood, CFA.

 Now that you know what a leveraged ETF is, let's explore how leveraged ETFs work.

-How Does a Leveraged ETF Work?
+How Do Leveraged ETFs Work?

 Leveraged ETFs utilize debt and swaps to attempt to deliver their stated price movement.
 This borrowing increases transaction costs and management fees of leveraged ETFs.
 Their expense ratios are usually considerably higher than those of “normal,” unleveraged ETFs.
 Still, leveraged ETFs are still usually a cheaper form of applying leverage than margin, a collateralized loan from your investment broker.
 Leveraged ETFs also allow investors to maintain a constant leverage ratio and to avoid margin calls.

-Leveraged ETFs are popular among day-traders aiming to capitalize on momentum or earnings announcements.
-There are also inverse leveraged ETFs (-2x and -3x), allowing traders to profit from bear markets, providing what’s called a short position.
+Leveraged ETFs are popular among day traders aiming to capitalize on momentum or earnings announcements.
+There are also inverse leveraged ETFs (-2x and -3x), allowing traders to profit from bear markets, providing what's called a short position.
 Because of their complex nature involving swaps, debt, and daily rebalancing, leveraged ETFs are likely only appropriate for experienced investors with a high risk tolerance.

 Also note that the daily resetting of leveraged ETFs means the fund only provides the stated percentage return relative to the underlying index on a daily basis, not necessarily over the long term.
 Because of this, volatility of the index can eat away at gains; this is known as volatility decay or beta slippage.